Children’s Feet & Growing Pains

 Treatment For Growing Pains

-While growing pains can resolve on their own over time, this can take time, and we are confident that we can keep kids playing sport and we do not promote ceasing activity from social sports and activities which kids are not usually keen to do.
-To help, you can start making some simple changes at home, or get a custom treatment plan from our podiatrists to help get your child back on the field and feeling great.
+While growing pains can resolve on their own over time, this can take time.
+We are confident that we can help keep kids playing sports while they recover from their growing pains, instead of making them stop being involved in social sports and other activities they love.
+To help with growing pains, you can start making some simple changes at home, or get a custom treatment plan from our podiatrists to help get your child back on the field and feeling great.

 At home